JGIBristol/maps/content/overview.md

 * The deadline for submitting your data analysis is 27th June 2019.
 * The deadline for submitting your data visualisation is 22nd July 2019.

+* Sometime in late september there will be a showcase event were we will discuss the preliminary findings and visualisations.
+If you're in Bristol please feel free to come along!